azu/inkdrop-note-templates/README.md

 ### Create Templates

-You need to create note template in `_Templates` book of your inkdrop.
+You can create templates in two ways.

-:memo: Currently `_Templates` is hard code name, welcome to Pull Request!
+1. Create templates under `_Templates` notebook.

-1. Create new `_Templates` notebook
+2. Create templates by assigning `Template` tag to them.

-2. Add note as template
+:memo: Currently `_Templates` and `Template` are hard-coded names, welcome to Pull Request!

 Note template should have content and metadata as [Yaml Front Matter](https://jekyllrb.com/docs/front-matter/).